-There are a couple of points one these kidney failure treatments that I believe are important to note.
+There are a couple of points on these kidney failure treatments that I believe are important to note.
 Firstly, one in five dialysis patients voluntary withdraw from dialysis as a treatment, this is because dialysis can be such a burden mentally and physically on patients that they just prefer to go without… This is important to note, because dialysis is not a cure all, and is definitely not a walk in the park.
-You want to makes sure you never have to make the decision of either dialysis or kidney transplant.
-And this is possible – depending what your current health of your kidneys are of course – through prevention, and the use of excellent dietary and natural medicine practices (insert shameless self promotion: www.beatkidneydisease.com).
-Those of you that are already on dialysis (or on the verge of it), please let this information not depress you, that is completely not my aim.
-Maybe it will inspire you to do all that you can to improve and preserve your current kidney function (through diet and natural medicines), or maybe it will inspire you to try a different dialysis method that is more aligned with your needs, and not your doctors.
+You want to make sure you never have to make the decision of either dialysis or kidney transplant.
+And this is possible – depending on the current health of your kidneys of course – through prevention, and the use of excellent dietary and natural medicine practices.
+Those of you that are already on dialysis (or on the verge of it), please do not let this information depress you, that is completely not my aim.
+Maybe it will inspire you to do all that you can to improve and preserve your current kidney function (through diet and natural medicines), or maybe it will inspire you to try a different dialysis method that is more aligned with your needs, and not your doctor’s.

-Again this article series is not be the be “the” authoritative guide for kidney failure treatment, its purpose is to outline the main treatments for kidney failure, while at the same time providing snippets of information that are not wide-spread; and hopefully making your decisions that little bit easier and informed.
+Again this article series is not to be seen as “the” authoritative guide for kidney failure treatment, its purpose is to outline the main treatments for kidney failure, while at the same time providing snippets of information that are not wide-spread; and hopefully making your decisions that little bit easier and informed.

 Well that’s it for today, and I look forward to finishing off this series next week.
 In the meantime “love your body, love your kidneys”.